hilbix/tino/howto/netdata.md

 > There are plenty:  Netfilter, HaProxy, SSL client certificates, IPv6 Packet Security, whatever you like.
 > There is really no need to re-invent the wheel within something like NetData, again and again!

-Usually, NetData automatically detects all the services which can be monitored.
+Usually, **NetData automatically detects all the services which can be monitored**.

 If not or you want to change something, run: